MicrosoftDocs/customer-insights/ci-docs/engagement-insights/create-new-environment.md

 ---
 title: Create a new environment
-description: The purpose of an environment and how to create a newone.
+description: The purpose of an environment and how to create a new one.
 author: jusali
 ms.reviewer: mhart
 ms.author: jusali